Hapoel Haifa F.C.: The Early years

 The beginning of the club was in a local organization in 1924 that was established in the Mutasarrifate of Jerusalem (present-day Israel).
 This organization included several branches related to sports, in addition to branches related to worker movements and the Histadrut.
 Their goal was to found the first ever labor football club in Palestine, like those around the world.
-The most acceptable version about the club's establishment says that during Passover, on 24 April 1924, the establishment meeting took place, in a house at the in Haifa, including 36 representatives of the different authorities.
+The most acceptable version of the club's establishment says that the meeting took place during Passover, on 24 April 1924, at a house in Haifa, including 36 representatives of the different authorities.
 The meeting was led by Yehoshua Sherpstein and Yair Aharony.

 On 1 May 1924, Labor Day, was the first match, in which Hapoel Haifa beat 3–1 the train workers of Haifa.
 In the first years of the club it played mainly friendly matches against different teams from Palestine, Europe, and the Middle East (Since the Football Association was yet to be established, there were no formal matches).

 At the beginning Hapoel Haifa was included under the Maccabi union, since it was the only union at that time.
 Two years later the club decided to leave Maccabi, and was among the founders of the new union, Hapoel.

 In 1928 the Israel Football Association (IFA) was founded, and formal matches were scheduled: In the first 4 years only cup matches, and afterwards league matches were added.
 During these years Hapoel Haifa did not win many trophies, yet it was still one of the leading teams in the country.
 In 1932 the team qualified to its first cup final, against the British Police.
 The referee was British, and some of the decisions he made were very controversial.
 During the match, when the score was 1–0 to Hapoel Haifa (goal by Yonah Stern), after some decisions that the players of Haifa found very odd and unfair, one of Haifa players stole the cup.
 As a result, Hapoel Haifa was disqualified.
 That year 5 of Haifa's players made it to the Palestine squad.